-Mobilise was one of the first companies in the UK to become a Kubernetes Certified Service Provider.
+Mobilise Cloud was one of the first companies in the UK to become Kubernetes Certified Managed Service Providers.
 That means that we have been personally vetted by the CNCF foundation and identified as a service provider who has deep experience in helping enterprises successfully adopt Kubernetes.

 Benefits of a Kubernetes Managed Service